skippyr/river-dreams/README.md

 A tribal inspired ZSH theme for GNU/Linux designed to help you develop your dream projects.

-It shows you some useful about your environment, making it a great choice for any desktop setup, specially minimalist tiling window managers.
+It includes many features that inform you about your environment, making it a great addition for any desktop setup, specially minimalist tiling window managers.

 <p align="center">
     <img alt="" src="assets/preview.webp" />
 </p>
 <p align="center"><sup><strong>Caption:</strong> a preview of River Dreams applied on ZSH.
-The terminal theme used is <a href="https://github.com/skippyr/flamerial">Flamerial</a> and font is <a href="https://github.com/source-foundry/Hack">Hack</a>.</sup></p>
+The terminal theme used is <a href="https://github.com/skippyr/flamerial">Flamerial</a> and font is <a href="https://github.com/be5invis/Iosevka">Iosevka SS08</a>.</sup></p>

 ### Features